5 Key Areas of Development

 Moral Development

 Every student is to be groomed to become a responsible individual who is proud of his/her integrity and contributes to society.
 The school implements a holistic character development programme catering for the social-emotional needs of students, with emphasis on moral education set within an Asian cultural context.
-The moral education programme is taught by the Chinese Language Department and uses the teachings of Confucius, particularly the Di Zi Gui.
+The moral education programme is based on the teachings of Confucius, particularly the Di Zi Gui, Pancasila Student Profiles and the JNY values.
+All JNY teachers are character development teachers.
+Not only teaching the subjects, they also infuse moral values into the lessons to ensure that students manifest a good sense of moral development.
 Love and obedience to parents, integrity, trust and respect are just some of the areas that our students are expected to grow and develop in.
 Further moral strengthening is done by the Agama Department which teaches students religious ethics and practices.
-This area falls under the scope of the Chinese Language and INSIGHT Departments.

 Intellectual Development